dubinsky/scalajs-gradle/README.md

-# scalajs-gradle
+# Gradle plugin for ScalaJS #

-Gradle plugin for ScalaJS
+This is not (yet?) a full-blown plugin.